DOI-USGS/vizlab-chart-challenge-23/19_anthropocene_ewhite/README.md

 Your name: Ellie White

-Your prompt: flora-fauna
+Your prompt: anthropocene

-Date for your prompt in April: 04/03/2023
+Date for your prompt in April: 04/19/2023

 Image: